-Australia’s ‘best city’ has a TON to offer to travellers, making it one of the coolest backpacking destinations of 2022.
+Australia’s ‘best city’ has a TON to offer to travellers, making it one of the coolest backpacking destinations of 2024.

 Boom.
-Welcome to the 22 Best Hostels in Melbourne, Australia.
+Welcome to the 5 Best Hostels in Melbourne, Australia.

-We’ve written this guide with one goal in mind – to help you book your Melbourne hostel as quickly, and easily as possible.
+I’ve written this guide with one goal in mind – to help you book your Melbourne hostel as quickly, and easily as possible.

 With the help of this ultimate guide to the best hostels in Melbourne, you’ll be able to save money while traveling to Australia, AND be able to pick a hostel that best suits your travel-style.

-What to Expect from Hostels in Melbourne?
+What to Expect from Hostels in Melbourne

-Hostels are generally known to be one of the cheapest forms of accommodation on the market.
-That doesn’t just go for Melbourne, but pretty much every place in the world.
-However, that’s not the only good reason for staying at a hostel.
-The unique vibe and social aspect is what makes hostels TRULY special.
+The unique vibe and social aspect are what make hostels TRULY special.
 Head down to the common room, make new friends, share travel stories and tips, or just have a great time with like-minded travellers from all over the world – you won’t get that opportunity in any other accommodation.

 The hostel scene in Melbourne is pretty large.
 No matter where you are in the city, there’ll be a hostel near.
 While most hostels only accommodate international travellers over 18, there are a couple of great youth hostels too.
 When booking your place, always make sure to check the reviews first.
 Almost all hostels in Melbourne offer great value for their nightly prices, but it’s better to be safe than sorry.

-Make sure to check for airconditioned rooms and free wifi when looking for a place to stay.
+Make sure to check for air-conditioned rooms and free wifi when looking for a place to stay.
 Melbourne can get incredibly hot during summer and quite chilly during winter.
 Choosing a place that is properly prepared for those extreme seasons is a no-brainer.

-• Dorm room (mixed or female-only): $17-23 USD/night
+• Dorm room (mixed or female-only): $18-30 USD/night

 • Private room: $49-57 USD/night